ShavinAnjithaAlpha/BitMonX-discovery-client/README.md

-# BotMonX Disocvery Client for Node.js
+# BitMonX Disocvery Client for Node.js

 A Node.js client for the BotMonX Discovery Server.
 This client is used to register and discover services in a microservice architecture.